core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

       ;; ANSWER SECTION:
       ;example.org.
 79689   IN      AAAA    2001:db8:1:0:1:2:3:4

-When a DNS error—NxDomain (RCODE = 3) for "does.not.exist" in this case—is noted in the DNS response, the CoAP response still indicates success.
+When a DNS error &ndash; NxDomain (RCODE = 3) for "does.not.exist" in this case &ndash; is noted in the DNS response, the CoAP response still indicates success.

     2.05 Content
     Content-Format: 553 (application/dns-message)